C. E. Humphry: Background

 Charlotte Eliza Humphry, née Graham, was born at Omagh, Co.
 Tyrone, on 12 July 1843, the daughter of Rev. James Graham and his wife Eliza (formerly Grayson, nee Raleigh).
 Her father was the Senior Curate of St Columb's Cathedral and Surrogate of the Diocese of Londonderry; he published a series of essays in opposition to Puseyite tractarianism and died when Charlotte was less than two years old.
 Her grandfather, Rev. John Graham (1774-1844), was a prominent figure in the Orange Order and historian of the Williamite War in Ireland.
 Her sister Frances married John Wylkins Coppin, brother of Louisa Coppin.

 Education and early career

 Charlotte was educated in Dublin.
 In adulthood she moved to London; by 1871 she was teaching English in a boarding school for girls near Paddington.
 She then had a secretarial role on the Drawing Room Gazette, before in 1874 becoming editor of Sylvia's Journal.
 Soon Henry Du Pré Labouchère offered her the opportunity to pen a gossip column for women in Truth.

 Marriage and family life

 She married Joseph Albert Humphry on 5 March 1881.
-She afterwards lived in London where her daughter, Helen Pearl, was born in the following year.
+She afterwards lived in London where her daughter, Helen Pearl, who also became a journalist, was born in the following year.